jaymathuria/binanceAPI/README.md

 Currently, as part of this assignent API call is hardocded for symbol BTCUSDT which can be parameterized for future enhancements.
 Retry logic can also be implemented as par tof future release.

-Current data is written in AWS S3 usign boto3 module.
+Current data is uploaded to AWS S3 using boto3 module.